zflcs/SharedScheduler/Shared Scheduler,  An Asynchronous Scheduler Shared by Userspace and Kernel Space..md

 We implemented the shared-scheduler based on rCore, which is a small operating system almost entirely written in Rust, characterized by its compactness and efficiency.
 It can also fully leverage Rust's support for asynchronous programming to quickly implement the shared-scheduler.

-The Msg Sender in the client periodically sends a certain length of data to the server, while the Msg Recv in the client receives the server's response, calculates the response latency, and waits for the timer to expire before sending the next request.
+The Msg Send stage in the client periodically sends a certain length of data to the server, while the Msg Recv in the client receives the server's response, calculates the response latency, and waits for the timer to expire before sending the next request.
 Each connection in the server consists of three components:

 - **Msg Recv**, which receives requests from the client and stores them in the request queue.
-- **Msg Server**, which takes messages from the request message queue, performs matrix operations, and sends the results to the response message queue.
+- **Req Handler**, which takes messages from the request message queue, performs matrix operations, and sends the results to the response message queue.
-- **Msg Sender**, which takes responses from the response message queue and send them to the client.
+- **Msg Send**, which takes responses from the response message queue and send them to the client.

 These three components transfer data through the shared message buffers.